 Normal maps are very sensitive to smoothing groups and proper UVs.
 On next picture you can see different results using different smoothing groups and UVs.

 NOTE: For normal maps, seams on the UVs MUST be on all hard edges, but hard edges doesn’t necessarily needs to be on all UV seams.
-What means you must create seams on all hard edges and can but doesn’t need to create seams on soft edges.
+What means you must create seams on all hard edges, but don’t need to create seams on soft edges.
 But seams on hard edges are MUST BE.
-Compressing normal maps with gradients can result in visual artefacts (like bad shading…etc.).
+Compressing normal maps with gradients can result in visual artefacts (like bad shading from specific angles…etc.).